mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/api-reference/index.md

 <!-- {% raw %} disable mustache templating in this file: retain templated examples as-is -->

-The DC/OS _SERVICENAME_ Service implements a REST API that may be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS _SERVICENAME_ Service is deployed.
+The DC/OS percona-mongo Service implements a REST API that may be accessed from outside the cluster.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS percona-mongo Service is deployed.

 <a name="#rest-auth"></a>
 # REST API Authentication
 REST API requests must be authenticated.
-This authentication is only applicable for interacting with the DC/OS _SERVICENAME_ REST API directly.
-You do not need the token to access the _SERVICENAME_ nodes themselves.
+This authentication is only applicable for interacting with the DC/OS percona-mongo REST API directly.
+You do not need the token to access the percona-mongo nodes themselves.

 If you are using Enterprise DC/OS, follow these instructions to [create a service account and an authentication token](https://docs.mesosphere.com/1.9/security/service-auth/custom-service-auth/).
 You can then configure your service to automatically refresh the authentication token when it expires.
 To get started more quickly, you can also [get the authentication token without a service account](https://docs.mesosphere.com/1.9/security/iam-api/), but you will need to manually refresh the token.